Fleckism/SecurityPlus/SecurityPlus/11 B Secure Application Protocols.md

 This means that the server can use Elliptic Curve Diffie-Hellman Ephemeral [[ECDHE]] mode for session key agreement, [[RSA]] signatures, 128-bit AES-GCM (Galois Counter Mode) for symmetric bulk encryption, and 256-bit SHA for HMAC functions.
 Suites the server prefers are listed earlier in its supported cipher list.

-[[TLS]] 1.3 uses simplified and shortened suites.
+[[My linked notes/TLS]] 1.3 uses simplified and shortened suites.
 A typical TLS 1.3 cipher suite appears as follows:

 TLS_AES_256_GCM_SHA384
 [[AES]]
 Only ephemeral key agreement is supported in 1.3 and the signature type is supplied in the certificate, so the cipher suite only lists the bulk encryption key strength and mode of operation (AES_256_GCM), plus the cryptographic hash algorithm (SHA384) used within the new [[hash]] key derivation function (HKDF).
 HKDF is the mechanism by which the shared secret established by Diffie Hellman key agreement is used to derive symmetric session keys.

-Viewing the [[TLS]] handshake in a Wireshark packet capture.
+Viewing the [[My linked notes/TLS]] handshake in a Wireshark packet capture.
 Note that the connection is using TLS 1.3 and one of the shortened cipher suites (TLS_AES_128_GCM_SHA256).
 # API CONSIDERATIONS

 Hyper Text Transfer ProtocolTTPs]] is now used less to serve static web pages, and more to create web applications, often as part of a cloud product.
 An enterprise might use both public web applications over the Internet and private ones.
 The primary means of configuring and managing a web application is via its application programming interface (API).
 For example, an application might allow a user account to be created via a [[URL]]: